 The boat takes off and up you go!
-The longer the tow rope, the higher you’ll go.
+The longer the tow rope is, the higher you’ll go.

 Actually, once you get up there, you’re basically along for the ride.
 Depending on where the boat goes, you soar the skies like an eagle.

 We should note – there is another sport called “paragliding”, which is not the same as parasailing.

 When the parasailing “ride” is over, the boat motors close to the beach and slows down, and down you come.[ps2id id=’2′ target=”/]

 Parasailing (also known as parascending and parakiting) has been around for years – maybe longer than you’d think.

 Pierre-Marcel Lemoigne was a French engineer who invented the parasail in 1961, and the purpose was to assist parachutists with training.

-Today this company is one of the leading providers of skydiving and military parachutes in the world.
+Today, this company is one of the leading providers of skydiving and military parachutes in the world.

 Parasailing first began over land when the tow vehicle had 4 wheels.
-Soon after someone decided to use a boat as the tow vehicle and now people could soar like a bird over the water.
+Soon after, someone decided to use a boat as the tow vehicle, and now people could soar like a bird over the water.

-It became very dangerous as you might have imagined, especially if the rider had no “flying” experience, and also considering some of the early design modifications along the way.
+It became very dangerous as you might imagine, especially if the rider had no “flying” experience, and also considering some of the early design modifications along the way.